gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 First Steps
 -----

 To be able to use Octavia, it is necessary that the client is installed on your system.
-Instructions for this can be found at [Step 04](step04.md)
+Instructions for this can be found in [Step 04](/optimist/guided_tour/step04/)) of our guide.

 Creation of an Octavia-Ladbalancer
 -----

-For our example we use the example subnet, we've already created in  [Step 10](step10.md).
+For our example we use the example subnet, we've already created in [Step 10](/optimist/guided_tour/step10/).

 ```bash
 $ openstack loadbalancer create --name Beispiel-LB --vip-subnet-id 32259126-dd37-44d5-922c-99d68ee870cd